-- pelvic floor exercises (see pages 51 to 52) - a toilet routine - sitting on the toilet in the correct posture - taking soluble fibre to bulk up the stool or a fibre supplement such as Normacol® - low doses of certain anti-depressant drugs.
+- pelvic floor exercises (see page 25) - a toilet routine - sitting on the toilet in the correct posture - taking soluble fibre to bulk up the stool or a fibre supplement such as Normacol® - low doses of certain anti-depressant drugs.

 Sometimes constipation or infection can cause tenesmus.
 It is also sometimes caused by a non-cancerous growth (a polyp) in the bowel, or by a cancer in the bowel.